Global Partnerships’ team is based out of Seattle, WA, USA; Managua, Nicaragua; Santa Barbara, CA, USA; and Nairobi, Kenya.

 Esther joined Global Partnerships in August 2018 as part of the Social Investment Team based in Nairobi, Kenya.

 Esther participates in the loan origination and due diligence cycle, providing support to the SIT to evaluate mission-aligned partners and social enterprises for investment.
 Prior to joining Global Partnerships, Esther worked for the City of Cleveland's Department of Economic Development.
 In that capacity, she oversaw the investment of public assistance to improve access to capital, stimulate the attraction of private investment, and support entrepreneurship and small business development.
 A graduate of Duke University, she spent time in eastern Nepal and Cairo, Egypt conducting ethnographic research with displaced populations, in Amman, Jordan working on conflict prevention, and New York City advising immigrants with the Legal Aid Society.

-Matt is responsible for ensuring GP's work is communicated to all of our stakeholders from donors and investors to media and our partners.
+Matt is responsible for ensuring GP's work is communicated to all of our stakeholders including investors, the media and our partners.